panzi/verify-ehc/README.md

                         Kontroll av koronasertifikat app APK.
 See also: https://harrisonsand.com/posts/covid-certificates/

-                        Note that the UK trust list only contains UK public keys, so you might want to combine it with another.
+                        Note that the GB trust list only contains GB public keys, so you might want to combine it with another.

                         If neither --certs-file nor --certs-from is given then